leveste/EternalBasher/readme.md

 Automatically converts any texture file(s) to the TGA format required by the game, eliminating the need of using Nvidia's tool to convert to BC1a and then DivinityMashine. manually.

+**DOOMSaveManagerLinux**

+A program to make importing and exporting DOOM saves easier, modified to work for Linux using Mono.

 **EternalBins**

 Collection of compiled native binaries of modding tools.